Variational Autoencoder with Disentanglement Priors for Low-Resource Task-Specific Natural Language Generation: Experiments

 \textbf{Main Results and Discussions.}

-The results in Table~\ref{tab:cl_aug} show that our approach \ourmodel outperforms all data augmentation baselines on all zero/few-shot learning settings by significant margins.
+We compare first the baselines with our model in its best setting, coined \ourmodel, which applies both the disentanglement priors and the MMD regularizer between the priors.
+The results in Table~\ref{tab:cl_aug} show that it outperforms all data augmentation baselines on all zero/few-shot learning settings by significant margins.
 The augmentation approaches such as \eda, \cbert and \back generate adversarial examples of the original sentences via manipulation of words or paraphrasing.
-However, adversarial distributions are not the same as the true distribution, thus their generated examples do not improve the continual learning classifier.
-They even degrade the performance in the five-shot setting in comparison to the classifier performance without data augmentation.
+However, adversarial distributions are not the same as the true distribution, thus their generated examples do not improve the continual learning performance.
+They even degrade the performance in the five-shot setting in comparison to that without data augmentation.

-Although \lamb, \ex, \optimus and \casuallens aim to learn the true distribution from labeled data, we observe that they often fail to associate generated texts with correct labels, especially for new tasks.
+Although \lamb, \ex, \optimus and \casuallens aim to learn the true distribution from labeled data, we observe that they often fail to generate texts in accordance with correct labels, especially for new tasks.
 Thus, their performance cannot be improved given more labeled examples of new tasks.
 In contrast, \ourmodel achieves a significantly higher degree of compositional generalization across tasks, evident by high average accuracy of the classifier trained on its generated examples.
 The performance of the classifier further improves when our model is fed with more labeled examples of new tasks.